beckler/ahoy/README.md

 **THIS SOFTWARE SHOULD BE CONSIDERED ALPHA, AND AS SUCH IS POSSIBLY UNSTABLE.**

+### Device Recovery

-Luckily if you believe you may have bricked your device, there is a path to reapply the update!
+Luckily if you're concerned, or believe you may have bricked your device, there is a path to reapply the update!
 The creators of the Bridge devices had great foresight for this exact issue, and you should do the following:

+1. **DON'T PANIC**
-- Hold FS6 while plugging in the USB cable.
+2. Hold FS6 while plugging in a USB cable.
-  - For the Bridge4, hold FS4 (_Note: I have not personally verified this, as I have the Bridge6_)
+    1. For the Bridge4, hold FS4 (**Note**: _I have not personally verified this, as I have the Bridge6, please submit an issue or PR if you're able to confirm_)
-- Wait about 10-15 seconds.
+3. Wait about 10-15 seconds, as the device won't appear to do anything.
-- Use the `dfu-util` command as [laid out here](https://learn.piratemidi.com/software/downloads) (click "Details & Instructions").
+4. As a backup method, use the `dfu-util` command as [laid out here](https://learn.piratemidi.com/software/downloads) (click "Details & Instructions").

 ## Getting Started